-The project is far more than just coffee which I think is important in changing the perspective of coffee and what it stands for.
-It's started by the same team from the renowned farm La Palma y El Tucan and it's an amazing vision.
-They've taken over a very old processing facility in Panama, which has been decommissioned for many years now.
-They're not only turning this into a coffee mecca, they're also creating a platform for artists.
+This project is far more than just coffee.
+I believe the project's mission is important in changing the perspective of coffee and what it stands for.
+It was started by the same team from the renowned farm, La Palma y El Tucan, and it has an amazing vision.
+CCD has taken over a very old processing facility in Panama, which has been decommissioned for many years now.
+They're not only turning this into a coffee mecca but also creating a platform for artists.
 This project will host an artist residency and will fuse the worlds of specialty coffee with eco-tourism and art.

 This particular lot is part of the Neighbours and Crops program.
-The way this works is CCD is buying cherry at premiums from nearby producers - the producer for N21 and also M1 (Natural Anaerobic Catuai on our menu) is named Gonzalo Palenzuela.
-So Gonzalo grew the coffee, Creativa Coffea District is responsible for the processing, the dry milling, the branding and the logistics.
-This allows Gonzalo to focus efforts to other areas of life with certainty her coffee will be purchased at a sustainable price.
+The way this works is CCD buys cherry at premiums from nearby producers.
+Gonzalo Palenzuela, the producer for N21, as well as M1 (Natural Catuai on our menu), grows the coffee.
+Creativa Coffea District is responsible for the processing, dry milling, branding, and logistics.
+This allows Gonzalo to focus his efforts on other areas of life, knowing his coffee will be purchased at a sustainable price.

 N21 is a natural process they call Intrinsic Cherry, "In this fermentation, we take a more raw approach.
 After harvesting the cherries, we leave them in the bags they came in.
-This is so the natural bacteria and yeast that the cherries have is kept at a maximum and we are able to create a fermentation that allows the unique characteristics of each farm to shine.
-It is an aerobic fermentation and with the presence of light.
-It takes place under our climatic conditions, in the case of CCD the average temperatures for this season are 30º celcius.
-After the fermentation, we dry the coffee on the patio or on African beds."
+This is so the natural bacteria and yeast the cherries have are kept at a maximum and we are able to create a fermentation that allows the unique characteristics of each farm to shine.
+It is an aerobic fermentation with the presence of light.
+It takes place under our climatic conditions.
+In the case of CCD, the average temperatures for this season are 30º C. After the fermentation, we dry the coffee on the patio or on African beds."

-This lot from Gonzalo Palenzuela, N21 is pureley Pacamara.
+N21 is purely Pacamara.
 It has been fermented for 48 hours and dried on raised beds.
-Personally I find the acidity leaning to citrus fruits, such as orange, sweet lemon and a floral quality like orange blossom, this is a bright and refreshing acidity, it's backed with a combination of molasses type sweetness, stick apricot and chewy raisins, with a full and coating body, that leaves a long stick honey like sweetness, with overall attributes favouring acidity and nicely complimented by the sweetness.
+Personally, I find the acidity leaning towards citrus fruits - such as orange, sweet lemon, and a floral quality like orange blossom.
+It has a bright and refreshing acidity.
+It is also backed with a combination of molasses type sweetness, stick apricot, and chewy raisins.
+And has a full and coating body, leaving long stick honey-like sweetness, with overall attributes favoring acidity and nicely complimented by the sweetness.
 This Pacamara is bright and funky, just as I like my Pacamara.

-We'd highly advocate to visit their website and see what they're doing on the ground.
+We highly advocate visiting their website, so you can see what they're doing on the ground: